 My stay in Ubud mainly consisted of eating lots and shopping!
-If you love silver jewellery like I do, take plenty of money with you – it’s HEAVEN for this type of shopping and you can hit the markets if you love a bit of bartering – You will notice generally local stores will try and charge you full whack and then some!
+If you love silver name necklaces like I do, take plenty of money with you – it’s HEAVEN for this type of shopping and you can hit the markets if you love a bit of bartering – You will notice generally local stores will try and charge you full whack and then some!
 They are real friendly and barter with them with lots of laughs and jokes and it works wonders – Barter with them with annoyance is a no-no!

 Don’t be fooled by the local ‘supermarkets’ – a lot of them try and charge you a lot for goods such as drinks and toiletries.
 On one occasion we went to a local shop and purchased water, snacks, shampoo and wash & the man at the till started ringing up the goods and then resorted to a calculator – he charged us around R250,000 for these goods which is WAY too much!
 (We learnt this later, again another learning curve in asia) Always ask for a receipt even if shopping for food!
 You will notice some stores have a ‘ if you don’t get a receipt, please ring this number’ so I would imagine it’s a common thing.